Back

 What Happens When Strep Throat Goes Untreated?

 It isn’t easy to ignore a sore, scratchy throat, but it’s often easier to avoid the hassle of going to the doctor to find out the underlying cause.
 Although 75% of sore throat visits to the doctor end up not being treated for strep throat, there is good cause to get checked just in case.
+If you do indeed have strep, antibiotics may be necessary.
 If a sore throat that winds up being strep throat goes untreated, potentially severe complications could occur.
+At-home strep throat tests can help alleviate the worry and get treatment fast.

 Rheumatic Fever